waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Principles
-- Trust The Notepad: My documented knowledge is the source of truth.
+- Trust The Game State: The game state data (especially `reachable` flags) is the ultimate source of truth, even if it contradicts visual map memory.
 - Systematic Navigation: Use wall-following or planned routes when agents fail.
 - NPCs are Walls: NPCs are impassable obstacles.
 - Two-Strikes Rule: If a path or interaction fails twice, re-evaluate.